 - Heat the grill on medium high.
 You can oil the grill or use the cooking spray;

 - Remove the chicken from the grill and let it rest for 5 minutes.
-Serve it with side salad, pita bread and tzatziki sauce.
+Serve it with a side salad, pita bread, and tzatziki sauce.